 Bump-out addition overview: Benefits and planning

-If, after working through all these considerations, you decide a bump-out is worth the effort, get a building permit.
+If, after working through all these considerations, you decide a DIY home addition is worth the effort, get a building permit.
 That might seem like a pain in the neck.
 But think of it this way: An expert will check your plans in advance to make sure your bump-out will be built right.
 Then, during construction, another pro will make a house call to inspect your work.
 Not bad for $50 to $100 (not including plumbing and electrical permit fees).

 Meet a Pro

 Charlie Avoles is one of the licensed master plumbers who checks and double-checks every bit of plumbing info that appears in The Family Handyman.
 When he’s not nitpicking magazine articles, Charlie is co-owner of St. Paul Pipeworks in St. Paul, Minnesota, and sometimes wears a general contractor hat, as he did for the bump-out shown here.

 “A bump-out doesn’t add a lot of square footage, but think of it this way: This bathroom grew by more than 25 percent!”